eea/eea.docker.esbootstrap/docs/Details.md

 </pre>
 **Note:** You can add different js on the index and the detail section.

-After added, you can start customizing the **app/public/javascripts/newesapp.facetview.js**.
+After added, you can adding customizations to **app/public/custom.js**.
 In normal cases you only have to specify is the **default_sort**:

 - If you don't need any sort on the listing view, just set an empty list: